“The Top 10 Myths Of Canadian Home Ownership” [Video]

-Income, wealth, and standard of living aren’t as correlated as people think.
+Income, wealth and standard of living aren’t as correlated as most people think…

 Whether you make a modest living or bring in millions, you’ll always do well if you live below your means, save the difference, invest it wisely, and wait patiently.

 It’s pretty basic advice, but usually simple is better than smart!